peppertech/HOL2017/beginners-start/README.md

 ####  Adding an attribute in HTML
 To make things simple, let's let the developer pass in the message that we display when the component is rendered.
-Re-open the dashboard.html file and add an attribute to the `<my-chart>` component.
+Re-open the dashboard.html file and add an attribute to the `<my-chart>` element.
 Name this attribute **my-message** and set the value to anything you like.

 ```xml
 <my-chart id="chart1" my-message="My new message from runtime"></my-chart>